TCDSolar/stixpy/docs/quickstart.rst

 Lets download a spectrogram (spec) and some compressed pixel data (cpd) that cover a similar time range.

+.. note::  The order the downloaded files are returned may vary so bear this in mind, hence the use of `sort`.

 .. plot::
    :context: close-figs
    :include-source: true